 There’s also a commotion going on outside the van this morning, as a gigantic, hairy Highland bull – ginger fringed wig over his eyes, huge swaying horns – has set up home in the middle of the road.
 A police car with lights flashing follows him around.
-Completely ignored by the bull who does whatever it likes.
-Officers have been sent to stand guard or flap arms impotently at the beast.
-This obviously a Big Deal in Skye.
+It’s completely ignored by the bull who does whatever it likes.
+Officers have been sent to stand guard and flap arms impotently at the beast.
+This is obviously a Big Deal in Skye.

-The Skye police force eventually stand down, but one young, nervous looking, string bean recruit – with his uniform wearing him – is stationed on bull duty for the day.
+The Skye police force eventually stand down, but one nervous-looking, string-bean recruit – looking like his uniform is wearing him – is stationed on some kind of bull duty for the day.
 The fat unimpressed bull and the thin awkward adolescent, with his prominent bobbing adam’s apple, look an odd double act together, stood in the middle of the road.

 There’s a sign advertising food for the hungry climber at the bottom of the trek back down, with an arrow pointing: “Takeaway…14 miles”.

 Reflections on all this are broken as we then race down the west side of the isle as I’d heard that there is a tour of the Talisker whisky distillery, and only an hour or so before it closes.
-I’m only interested in the free testing of the Talisker at the end really – the “king o’drinks” as the old poem The Scotsman’s Return From Abroad has it – but the distillery is a beautiful part of Skye in its own right.
+I’m only interested in the free testing of the Talisker at the end really – the “king o’drinks” as the old poem ‘The Scotsman’s Return From Abroad’ has it – but the distillery is a beautiful part of Skye in its own right.
 Set on a perfect fresh water river flowing down chiseling mountains out into the white mouth of Talisker Bay.

 However, since Dumfries, where I asked in a pub what was a good whisky and the whole bar joined in to help me – one man even producing his own homemade and regularly updated, leather-bound almanac of Scottish malts he had on him – we’ve been on unavoidable learning curve.
-And while I still think to myself “well, it’s just plants and water mashed up in a big vat really” when the evangelicals wax too strongly about it, we feel we’ve developed a bit of a cultured taste while we’ve been here in Scotland.
+And while I still think to myself “well, it’s just plants and water mashed up in a big vat really” when the evangelicals rave too strongly about it, we feel we’ve developed some sort of cultured taste of whisky while we’ve been here in Scotland.

 We don’t have a room.
-We park in the car park, expecting to be moved on.
+We park up in the car park, expecting to be moved on.
 But nobody says anything.

-Having paid our 20p to get through a little gate, I’m disappointed to find they are just bog standard white porcelain and tile.
+Having paid our 20p to get through a little gate, I’m disappointed to find the toilets are just bog standard white porcelain and tile.
 They do have showers though.
 Required, paramount, necessary showers.
 We sneak in to one of the showers and are in the middle of using it when there’s a bang on the door.

 “Eh.
 Yous in there.
-I’m lockin’ up the doors now”
+I’m lockin’ up the doors now.”

 “Oh.
-Just a minute”
+Just a minute,” I shout.

-As we exit, bedraggled and wet, a small angry Scotsman is waiting for us.
+As we exit, bedraggled and wet, there’s a small angry Scotsman waiting for us.
 One eye scrunched closed in irritation.
 Tartan hat.
 I ask him if he’s responsible for the toilets.

-“Aye” he responds charily.
+“Aye…” he responds charily.

 I tell him we came especially having heard so much about the decoration.
 He brightens visibly.

-“Aye that was me!”
+“Aye, that was me!”

 But what’s happened now?